superggbond/FABIO/docs/documentation/04_FABIO_Example.md

 chr <- 22
 geno_dir <- "/path/to/plink/files"
 weight_dir <- './GEUVADIS_BSLMM_weights/chr22'
+# The eQTL weight files can be customized, but should be organized in the same format and file structures as our example files.
 prepGReX(chr, geno_dir, weight_dir)
 # The results will be saved as a file named "grex_for_fabio.txt.gz", in the format illustrated in the section 1.1 above.
 ```